Murphy of Anzac: Production

 The film was announced in March 1916.
+It was financed by Fraser Films, leading distributors at the time who occasionally invested in productions.

 The cast was largely returned servicemen.
-The technical adviser was Gallipoli veteran, Corporal Robson, who had known Simpson, and also appeared in the film.
+The technical adviser was Gallipoli veteran Corporal Robson, who had known Simpson, and who also appeared in the film.

 Reception

+An article from April 1915 said the film was "drawing crowded houses" in Sydney.

 The film ran for six weeks in Sydney and nine weeks in Melbourne.
+It was screening in cinemas as late as 1920.

+The Adelaide Mail wrote "The transport scenes are particulariy exciting, especially when a German spy is hurled into the water, a distance of 50 ft."
+The Sun said it "was well handled by those responsible for its production."

-Historical Accuracy
+Historical accuracy

 The film was criticised at the time by Gallipoli veterans for a number of historical errors including showing: